History of Michigan: Depression

 The Great Depression caused severe economic hardship in Michigan.
 Thousands of auto industry workers were dismissed along with other workers from several sectors of the state economy.
 The financial suffering was aggravated by the fact that remaining copper reserves in the state lay deep underground.
 With the discovery of copper finds in other states located in less deep rock layers, local mining fell sharply and most miners left the region or resigned themselves to short hours and long unemployment.
 After decades of GOP dominance, the Democrats came back to power, as the business-oriented Republican economic policies had failed, the Democrats were energized, prohibition was discredited, and Franklin D. Roosevelt offered a New Deal.
 Washington spent heavily on relief, recovery, and reform, relieved cities of the burden of relief, and buttressed a political realignment that gave the Democratic Coalition parity with the Republican Party in Michigan.
-By 1936 the realignment was secure, as powerful new industrial labor unions, especially the United Auto Workers turned the factories from Republican bastions to Democratic strongholds, and the ethnic and black population had shifter to the Democrats.
+By 1936 the realignment was secure, as powerful new industrial labor unions, especially the United Auto Workers turned the factories from Republican bastions to Democratic strongholds, and the ethnic and black population had shifted to the Democrats.

 Young men from relief families signed up for six-month tours in one of the state's 50 Civilian Conservation Corps camps in rural areas.
 They were paid five dollars a month, plus room, board, clothing and medical care, while their families received $25 a month.
 The Works Progress Administration was the largest federal agency.
 It hired more than 500,000 unemployed people (80% men) in Michigan alone to construct major public works such as roads, public buildings, and sewer systems—it was a larger labor force that the state's entire auto industry.